ViveSoftware/ViveMediaDecoder/UnityPackage/readme.txt

 	- avutil-55.dll
 	- swresample-2.dll
 2. Create a model with MeshRenderer(ex.Quad) and attach ViveMediaDecoder.cs as component.
-3. Set MeshRenderer’s Material to YUV2RGBA and make sure the shader to be YUV2RGBA.(YUV2RGBA_linear is for linear color space)
+3. Set MeshRenderer’s Material to YUV2RGBA and make sure the shader to be YUV2RGBA.
 4. Fill in video path(ex.
 D:\_Video\sample.mp4) and enable Play On Awake.
 5. Click play, now you should be able to see the video playing on the model.
 6. If dll not found, check the followings: